pousse-cafe/pousse-cafe/README.md

 # Introduction

-Pousse-Café is a framework assisting you in writing applications following Domain Driven Design methodology.
-While DDD has proven to be useful in writing code representing complex business rules and/or having strong scalability requirements, it is not always easy to apply given the number of transversal issues that need to be addressed.
-Pousse-Café's purpose is to solve most of those issues allowing developers to focus on the Domain and its implementation.
+Pousse-Café is a framework that eases the writing of applications following Domain-Driven Design (DDD) methodology.
+It relies on meta-applications described by Domain logic only.
+Those meta-applications can be integrated in real applications when augmented with adapters connecting them to the "real" world.

 This project is the parent project of all Pousse-Café modules.
 Pousse-Café is essentially composed of the following
 modules: